All dogs over 6 months old must be registered with Council and microchipped. This is a legal requirement under the Dog Control Act 2000.

 - Update your dog registration

-- Apply for Licence to Keep Dogs
+- Licence to Keep Dogs Information Pack

 - Pet Address microchip checker